Magneto-optical Kerr-effect measurements under pulsed magnetic fields over 40 T using a compact sample fixture: Introduction

-On the other hand, MOKE experiments have caused various innovations in recent materials science.
-Fascinating examples include discoveries of chiral superconductivity accompanied by the spontaneously broken time-reversal symmetry in the superconducting state of \ce{Sr2RuO4}~\cite{Xia2006.PhysRevLett.97.167002}, \ce{UPt3}~\cite{Schemm2014.Science.345.190}, and \ce{URu2Si2}~\cite{Schemm2015.PhysRevB.91.140506}.
-The observation of the quantization of the Kerr angle in graphene~\cite{Shimano2013.NatureCommun.4.1841}, reminiscent to the quantum Hall effect, demonstrates importance of the band topology in optical phenomena.
+On the other hand, MOKE experiments have lead to various innovations in recent materials science.
+Fascinating examples include discoveries of chiral superconductivity accompanied by spontaneously broken time-reversal symmetry in the superconducting state of \ce{Sr2RuO4}~\cite{Xia2006.PhysRevLett.97.167002}, \ce{UPt3}~\cite{Schemm2014.Science.345.190}, and \ce{URu2Si2}~\cite{Schemm2015.PhysRevB.91.140506}.
+The observation of the quantization of the Kerr angle in graphene~\cite{Shimano2013.NatureCommun.4.1841}, reminiscent of the quantum Hall effect, demonstrates the importance of the band topology in optical phenomena.
 The discovery of the first van der Waals ferromagnet \ce{CrI3} was largely owing to MOKE measurements~\cite{Huang2017.Nature.546.270}.
 These studies also demonstrate a general advantage of MOKE over the Faraday effect, namely, that it is applicable to thin samples such as films and two-dimensional materials as well as to non-transparent materials such as conductive materials.
-Considering discoveries achieved by these previous MOKE studies and its wide applicability, it is natural to expect that MOKE measurements in high pulsed fields, if realized, would lead to further important discoveries in high-field regimes.
+Considering discoveries achieved by these previous MOKE studies and the wide applicability of MOKE, it is natural to expect that MOKE measurements in high pulsed fields, if realized, will yield further significant discoveries in high-field regimes.

 To solve difficulties in realizing pulse-field MOKE due to the smallness of the MOKE response, we need a high-resolution measurement technique.
-Here, we came up with the idea to combine pulsed fields with the loop-less (zero-loop-area) Sagnac interferometer~\cite{Xia2006.ApplPhysLett.89.062508}, which has been used to detect non-trivial tiny spontaneous magnetic signals in zero or small static fields~\cite{Xia2006.PhysRevLett.97.167002, Schemm2014.Science.345.190, Schemm2015.PhysRevB.91.140506, Saykin2023.PhysRevLett.131.016901, Hu2023.arXiv2208.08036, Farhang2023.NatureCommun.14.5326, Wang2024.PhysRevMaterials.8.014202}.
-But very short time scale for measurements in pulsed fields urges us to develop a new analysis method.
-In addition, we needed to develop a new compact and stable setup that fits inside a small bore of a pulse-field magnet as well as overcomes electromagnetic and mechanical noises originating from the large current and Lorentz force by the pulse-magnet system.
+Here, we came up with the idea to combine pulsed fields with the loop-less (zero-loop-area) Sagnac interferometer~\cite{Xia2006.ApplPhysLett.89.062508}, which has been used to detect subtle but non-trivial spontaneous magnetic signals in zero or small static fields~\cite{Xia2006.PhysRevLett.97.167002, Schemm2014.Science.345.190, Schemm2015.PhysRevB.91.140506, Saykin2023.PhysRevLett.131.016901, Hu2023.arXiv2208.08036, Farhang2023.NatureCommun.14.5326, Wang2024.PhysRevMaterials.8.014202}.
+However, the very short time scale for measurements in pulsed fields urges us to develop a new analysis method.
+In addition, we needed to develop a new compact and stable setup that fits inside a small bore of a pulse-field magnet and is capable of overcoming electromagnetic and mechanical noises originating from the large current and Lorentz force generated by the pulse-magnet system.